 Recycled water for injection into the seawater barrier wells comes from different agencies depending on the specific barrier.
 At the WCBBP, the water is provided by WBMWD's Edward C. Little Water Recycling Facility.
-Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier under their Phase V construction activities.
-For the ensuing year, it will be estimated that 100% of the barrier water will be recycled water since the Phase V plant expansion is expected to be completed in the current year.
+Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier under their new Phase V construction.
+However, the plant can provide a maximum of 17,000 AF, whereas the barrier demand is greater than this.
+Therefore, imported water will still be required until the plant can provide additional recycled water.

 Recycled water for the DGBP is typically available from the City of Los Angeles' Terminal Island Treatment Plant (Harbor Recycled Water Project).
-The plant is permitted to provide the barrier with up to 5 million gallons per day (mgd) or 5,600 AFY, or 50% of the total barrier supply, whichever is less.
-For the ensuing year, it is estimated that of the 7,000 AF demand next year, half will be imported water and half will be recycled water.
-Plans are underway to increase the recycled percentage amount to 100% and eliminate the need for imported water.
+The plant was recently permitted to provide the barrier with a maximum of 6 million gallons per day (mgd), averaged daily (equivalent to 6,725 AFY if running at 6 mgd for the full year), or 50% of the total barrier supply over a 5-year averaging period, calculated by a running monthly average over the preceding 60 months, whichever is less.
+Efforts are underway to expand the plant's treatment capabilities and increase the recycled percentage amount to 100% to eliminate the need for imported water.